guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 For simplicity and usability, we often aggregate raw measurements.
 This needs to be done carefully.

-Some metrics are seemingly straightforward, like the number of requests per second served, but even this apparently straightfoward measurement implicitly aggregates data over the measurement window.
+Some metrics are seemingly straightforward, like the number of requests per second served, but even this apparently straightforward measurement implicitly aggregates data over the measurement window.

 Most metrics are better thought of as distributions rather than averages.
 For example, for a latency SLI, some requests will be serviced quickly, while others will invariably take longer - sometimes much longer.
 A simple average can obscure these tail latencies, as well as changes in them.